Diomeh/dsu/README.md

 # dotfiles

-A collection of custom shell scripts for Linux
+A collection of custom dotfiles for Linux

 ## Installation